Course Calendar

 Academic Courses (D)

 Academic courses develop students’ knowledge and skills through the study of theory and abstract problems.
 These courses focus on the essential concepts of a subject and explore related concepts as well.
 They incorporate practical applications as appropriate.
+The code of an academic course ends with the letter "D" (i.e., ENG2D).

 Applied Courses (P)

 Applied courses focus on the essential concepts of a subject and develop students’ knowledge and skills through practical applications and concrete examples.
 Familiar situations are used to illustrate ideas, and students are given more opportunities to experience hands-on applications of the concepts and theories they study.
+The code of an applied course ends with the letter "P" (i.e., ENG2P)

 Open Courses (O)